 Mini-Terrain System

-Welcome to the evolving project page for our Mini-Terrain System, a collection of 3D Printed hex blocks designed for use on the tabletop during role-playing games (or small scale skirmish miniatures battle games).
-Each of the pieces of the Mini-Terrain System collection are being designed for printing on FDM 3D Printers (in fact our test prints are made on an Ender 3 FDM 3D Printer).
+The Mini-Terrain System is a collection of 3D Printable hex tiles designed for use on the tabletop during role-playing games, or small scale skirmish miniatures battle games.
+Each of the pieces of the Mini-Terrain System collection are designed for printing on an FDM 3D Printer (in fact our test prints are made on a Creality Ender 3 FDM 3D Printer).

 Add-on Elements